nealegibson/PlanetFuncs/README.md

 ***

+### INSTALLATION on Windows 11

+This was a little painful...

 ### INSTALLATION of GSL from source

 Alternatively you can install GSL from source, and make sure it's available on your CPATH